MSX Assembly Page

 0 1: Write

-On the TMS9918 the VRAM address pointer gets modified when you write to a register.
-Therefore, on MSX1 you must keep the interrupts disabled while writing to or reading from VRAM.
-Fortunately the V9938’s VRAM address pointer is not affected by register writes, so this restriction does not apply to MSX2.
+On the TMS9918 the VRAM address counter gets modified when you write to a register.
+If you do any register writes between VRAM access, you must set the address counter again.
+If you have an interrupt handler that does any register writes, you must keep interrupts disabled while writing to or reading from VRAM.
+Fortunately the V9938’s address counter is not affected by register writes, so you don’t need to worry about this on MSX2 and up.

 VRAM access timing